AndrewAskins/how-to-freelance/README.md

 # Don’t be an asshole and talk to your clients as much as physically possible...
-A talk for the Iron Yard students on how to freelance
+A talk on how to freelance

 ## Tools